 “If a lot of devices are using mobile data at once, it can put a strain in our network.
 This is called network congestion, and we may have to slow your data speed to keep everyone connected.

 On an unlimited plan?
 We may temporarily slow your speed at any time if our network is busy.
 We may also slow it after you use more than 50GB or 22GB of data in a single bill period.”

 Unfortunately, a VPN won’t stop bandwidth throttling if you’ve exceeded your data cap.
-The VPN hides the contents and destination of your connection, but the data is still sent through AT&T’s network, so your data consumption more or less remains the same.
+The VPN hides the contents and destination of your connection, but the data is still sent through AT&T’s network, so your data consumption remains the same, more or less.
 Note that some VPNs use data compression to lower the amount of data consumed.